PAPLUS®

 Lot.No.
 SFJ2310300700PFT

-Surfrider Foundation Japan is an international environmental NGO that aims to protect the coastal environment of Japan.
+Surfrider Foundation Japan is an international environmental NGO that aims to protect Japan's coastal environment.

-On November 3, 2023 (Culture Day), the Surfrider® Foundation Japan will hold the outdoor event "Carnival Shonan" on November 3, 2023 (Culture Day), which aims to achieve zero waste at all events during the Japan and SURF2050VISION symposium to think about the future of Shonan.
-We have produced a collaboration version of a plastic free tumbler.
+On November 3, 2023 (Culture Day), PAPLUS® will hold the outdoor event "Carnival Shonan" hosted by the Surfrider Foundation Japan, which aims to achieve zero waste at all events across Japan by 2030, and considers the future of Shonan centered on the realization of zero waste and the SURF2050VISION symposium.
+We have produced a collaboration version of the plastic-free tumbler.

 [Surfrider Foundation Japan (SFJ)]